Tesla Windshield Wiper Replacement Guide (2026): All Models, Sizes & Service Mode

 - Headlight Condensation Fix — Other moisture and visibility issues that accompany wiper problems

-- Cabin Air Filter Replacement — Another 15-minute maintenance item; do both on the same afternoon
+- Cabin Air Filter Replacement — Another 15-minute maintenance item; batch with wiper replacement on the same afternoon

 - Tesla Scratch Repair Guide — If a wiper arm ever contacted the hood, here is how to fix the paint